 As you may know, HUMIRA affects the immune system and can lower your or your child’s ability to fight infections like the seasonal flu.
 According to the US Centers for Disease Control and Prevention (CDC), the most effective way to prevent the flu is to get an annual vaccination.

 There are currently 2 types of vaccines available for the seasonal flu:

 - An injectable form, given with a syringe, does not contain a live form of the virus

 - An intranasal form, which is administered as a mist in your nose, contains a weakened live form of the virus

 The intranasal forms are live vaccines, and patients receiving HUMIRA should not receive live vaccines.
 Always tell any doctor who is treating you about all medications you are taking, including HUMIRA.
 Consult the doctor who prescribed your HUMIRA before getting any vaccination.

-You should not use HUMIRA if you have an allergy to HUMIRA or to any of the ingredients in HUMIRA (including sodium phosphate, sodium citrate, citric acid, mannitol, and polysorbate 80).
+You or your child should not use HUMIRA if you or your child has an allergy to HUMIRA or to any of the ingredients in HUMIRA (including sodium phosphate, sodium citrate, citric acid, mannitol, and polysorbate 80).
 The needle cover on the prefilled syringe contains natural rubber latex.
 Tell your doctor if you have any allergies to rubber or latex.

 Tell your doctor about all of your health conditions, including if you: